WPR-Engineering/FileBird/README.md

 4. navigate to /downloaders and enter in some info
   1. you need a leading slash (/) on the FTP file path

+# App Config

+in settings, the WO Mount Path should point to where your network drive is mounted somethink like /mnt/wo_files, this is the final location files are copied to.
+The Downloader temporarily saves files in /public/downloads (relative to the app itself)

 # ToDo

 - [ ] Store password in not plain text